Dresovense/orange3-textable/docs/doc/widgets/length.rst

     units are in effect *not* contained in the contexts.
 This is typically a consequence of the improper use of widgets :doc:`Preprocess <preprocess>` and/or :doc:`Recode <recode>` (see :ref:`anchor_to_caveat`).

-*Widget needs input.*
-    The widget instance is not able to emit data to output because it receives none on its input channel(s).

 *Operation cancelled by user.*
     The user has cancelled the operation.